-With Fallout 4 on PC, of course the mod community is out in force, so you have lots to choose from when looking to enhance your adventures in the wasteland.
+What are the best Fallout 4 mods on PC?
+The mod community is out in force, so you have lots to choose from when looking to enhance your adventures in the wasteland.
 Official PC modding support for Fallout 4 is open for business at the Bethesda Mods page, and the Fallout 4 Nexus has hundreds of mods available.
-If you’re looking to make the game more beautiful, add some new features, or even play the game as a dog, modding is the way forward.
+If you are looking to make the game more beautiful, add some new features, or even play as a dog, modding is the way forward.

-To celebrate the weird and wonderful creations of the Fallout 4 Modding community, we have picked out more than 50 of the best mods out there to get you well on your way to a more interesting Boston Wasteland.
+To celebrate the weird and wonderful creations of the Fallout 4 Modding community, we have picked out more than 50 of the best Fallout 4 mods out there to get you well on your way to a more interesting Boston Wasteland.

 But if you are using mods found at the Fallout 4 Nexus you will need to do a bit of messing around in the game’s install folders.
 Thankfully, Fallout 4 Nexus have made the two videos below that quickly explain how to prepare Fallout 4 for modding, and how to manually install mods.